-In the “Statement of Claim,” your FINRA attorney will present a compelling narrative of how you were a victim of investor fraud or negligence , setting forth the facts to support your claims.
+In the “Statement of Claim,” your FINRA attorney will present a compelling narrative of how you were a victim of investment fraud or negligence, setting forth the facts to support your claims.
 It is a wise choice to have a FINRA attorney help you draft the Statement of Claim because this is the only opportunity you will get to tell your story to the arbitrators before the final arbitration hearing.

 - Getting Ready for the Arbitration

-Finally, your FINRA attorney will help you in all the steps towards arbitration.
+Finally, your FINRA attorney will help you with all the steps towards arbitration.
 Unlike a court case, there are no depositions or pre-hearing testimony of witnesses.
-In a FINRA arbitration all of the discovery is done only through an exchange of documents and information.
+In a FINRA arbitration, all of the discovery is done only through an exchange of documents and information.
 The final arbitration hearing is a small, less formal trial.
-There are opening statements, fact and expert witnesses followed by closing arguments.
+There are opening statements, facts, and expert witnesses followed by closing arguments.
 You will want a seasoned FINRA attorney to help with all of that preparation.